02-CPU jobs

 Finally launch the job through HTCondor.

-It is possible to check the results generated in the augmented_data directory. train_samples.png and augmented_samples.png figures illustrate the augmentation made with some samples.
+Again, it is possible to check the results generated in the ./augmented_data/ directory, along with train_samples.png and augmented_samples.png figures.

 Summary